There’s plenty of advice out there when it comes to finding the right rescue dog, but how do you find the right rescue?

 If not, you should try DogTime’s dog breed matchup quiz to see what kind of dog might be right for you!

 Before randomly selecting the nearest rescue to you, research which shelters work with the type of dog you are trying to bring into your life.

-You may want to look into a breed-specific rescue with experience handling the kind of dog you want.
+You may want to look into a breed specific rescue with experience handling the breed of dog you want.

 If you have friends who have adopted a dog in the past, chatting with them may be a good way to start your search.

 Be sure to ask about what the requirements were for adopting their dog, such as a home check, a foster period, or anything else.

 Find out which rescues they’ve worked with in the past and which ones they trust.
 A trusted recommendation goes a long way!